npbee/npbee/README.md

 ### 👋 Hi —

-I'm **Nick Ball**, a web developer based out of Portland, OR.
+I'm a software engineer based in Portland, Oregon.
 I specialize in frontend development and enjoy component-based architecture, typography, and getting the details just right.

-I do a lot of coding in **React** and **TypeScript**, but ultimately love delivering good user experiences with whatever tools I can.
+I write a lot of TypeScript and React with a dash of Svelte and Astro on the side.
+I love building delightful, practical, and accessible user experiences that help people get things done.

-I currently work at Dropbox building the [Forms](https://www.hellosign.com/products/helloworks) application.
+I currently work as a software engineer at [Dropbox](https://dropbox.com/) building the [Forms](https://helloworks.com) application.